 Raised By Latinos (RBL) introduces new 'We Are Hip-Hop’ clothing line

-The collection is inspired by the Latino artists who helped start and develop this genre.
+The collection is inspired by the Latino artists who've made waves in hip-hop.

 MORE IN THIS SECTION

-The urban clothing brand, in association with the renowned podcast 'Great American Hip-Hop Debate' (GAHHD), recently presented this artistic collaboration with garments that convey a message of cultural pride.
+Raised By Latinos (RBL), the urban clothing brand, recently introduced its We Are Hip-Hop line in association with the podcast Great American Hip-Hop Debate (GAHHD), to honor the Latino legends of hip-hop music.

-Founded by Evelyn López and Víctor Henry Ramírez, RBL introduces 'We Are Hip-Hop,’ a clothing line that pays tribute to the many Latino artists who helped start this genre and contributed to its evolution into constant change.
+Founded by Evelyn López and Víctor Henry Ramírez, RBL's 'We Are Hip-Hop’ pays tribute to the many Latino artists who helped start hip-hop and contributed to its evolution and constant change.

 - Rock Steady Crew (B Boys)